Acquiring Experience for Machine Learning Jobs: A Roadmap for Beginners

 Something you can say, “I saw this project, took it upon myself and decided to build out a proof of concept.”

-For the doctor's tools problem, you could search the internet for different pictures of tools, create your own dataset (doesn’t matter if it’s artificial, what matters is figuring out how to create such a thing), build a model which detects whether tools are missing or not and then deploy your proof of concept using Streamlit into a nice user-facing application.
+For the doctor's tools problem, you could search the internet for different pictures of tools, create your own dataset (doesn’t matter if it’s artificial, what matters is figuring out how to create such a thing), build a model which detects whether tools are missing or not and then deploy your proof of concept using Streamlit or Gradio on Hugging Face Spaces into a nice user-facing application.

 If a future employer doesn’t call that kind of initiative “experience”, you don’t want to work there.

-As quoted, some interviewers said, “you don’t have the experience we want, come back later.”
+As Manuela said, the interviewers stated, “you don’t have the experience we want, come back later.”

 Let’s change one word, “you don’t have the experience we want yet, come back later.”